rvasa01/Retro-Centipede-Arcade-Game-SFML/README.md

-# Retro-Centipede-Arcade-Game-SFML

 # Retro Centipede Arcade Game

-This project is a simplified recreation of the classic arcade game **Centipede**, built as part of a coursework assignment for ECE4122/6122.
+This project is a simplified recreation of the classic arcade game **Centipede**.
 It uses **SFML (Simple and Fast Multimedia Library)** for 2D graphics and includes class-based design principles in C++.

 ## Features
 - **Game Objective**: Destroy all the centipede segments or survive until lives run out.